nismod/JEM/_gpkg/README.txt

 Versions:
 --------

+	VERSION 0.2
+		- Added unit cost data
+		- Known issues:
+			1. Topology around substations is incorrect in parts
+			2. Some multilinestring data is not being properly processed by snkit functions and is hence dropped from the dataset
+			3. Supply and demand has not yet been mapped

 	VERSION 0.1
 		- Network topology refined using JEM/src/create_topology.py and manual cleaning
 		- Network components were combined to create a single topology